The thing about Sourdough Bread which makes it unique is the Starter it is made from.

 It seems the older they get, the stronger they become, though.
 Even if I haven't fed mine for weeks, it'll come back to life within hours by just feeding it some flour and water.

 I worked this starter commercially for about fifteen years - for many years I had it running at over 100 kg a day in terms of volume.
 It used to consume 50 kilos of flour, sometimes twice a day, and about the same amount of water too!
-Versions of it can be found in many bakeries and homes around the world, in cities such as Berlin, Tokyo, New York, Ohio, Sydney, Colorado, Gosford, LA, Melbourne, Dublin, and even Lawson in NSW. (which really doesn't qualify as a city, but it's still there working in a small village bakery nonetheless).
-It is currently running as a dough starter in my occasional bakeryin Ellalong NSW.
+Versions of it can be found in many bakeries and homes around the world, in cities such as Berlin, Tokyo, New York, Ohio, Sydney, Colorado, Gosford, LA, Melbourne, Dublin, and some others I can’t even remember.
+I use the starter every week for my own baking too.
+I ship fresh dough starter around the country as well.